xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/ipmi.5.rst

 \ **bmc**\

- The hostname of the BMC adapater.
+ The hostname of the BMC adapter.